How business can tackle forced labor and human trafficking

 To ensure a confidential environment, the maximum capacity of this event will be restricted to 130-150.

-The profile of attendees from the private sector will be legal counsels and heads of compliance from international companies importing into the United States of America as the primary audience.
-Other functions that would be involved include corporate affairs, supply chain, procurement, CSR and sustainability.
+The profile of attendees from the private sector will include job titles from corporate affairs, supply chain, procurement, CSR and sustainability, as well as legal counsels and heads of compliance from international companies importing into the US.

-Other significant stakeholders will include representatives from the US government and enforcement agencies as well members of the NGO and legal community.
+Other significant stakeholders present will include representatives from relevant US government departments and agencies as well members of the NGO and legal community.

 Last year’s attendees